fusate/vcPing/README.md

 # setup

-To run this bot, install docker, then run `docker compose build`, then `docker compose up -d`.
+To run this bot, copy your bot token into `./app/token.txt`(without a trailing newline or any other text).
+Then install docker, run `docker compose build`, then `docker compose up -d`.

 # Commands